Takachii15/xv6-assignment/diff_report.md

 ## code diff
 in order to add new date syscall there will be some file that are needed to edit,
-- Makefile
+- Makefile, to enable print syscall
 - user.h, to add new date variable
-- usys.S
+- usys.S, to list syscall into the kernel
-- syscall.h, to define SYS_date
+- syscall.h, to define syscall names to syscall number
 - syscall.c
   - add new extern int
   - define the date syscall in the array